Quicr/laps/docs/relay-protocol.md

     end
 ```

 In the above diagram, the Stub is the **child** relay and the Edge relay is the **parent**.
-All subscriptions
-sent by the Stub will be regenerated by the Edge relay with itself as the originator of that subscription.
-In this sense, the Edge relay appears to the rest of the Relay network as the relay that has the subscriber.
-**This is by design to ensure that the Stub relays, which may be in the millions, do not need to be known by
-any other relay in the relay network.**
+All subscriptions sent by the Stub will be regenerated by the Edge relay with itself as the originator of that subscription.
+In this sense, the Edge relay appears to the rest of the relay network as the relay that has the subscriber. **This is by design to ensure that the Stub relays, which may be in the millions, do not need to be known by any other relay in the relay network.**

 ### Relay Terms

 In addition to [relay types](#relay-types), relays are described using additional terms.
-This section describes
-the terms commonly used to describe relays.
+This section describes the terms commonly used to describe relays.

 #### o-relay = Origin Relay

 The origin relay node is always an [Edge Relay](#edge) **type**.
-When a client session sends a publish
-announcement (aka intent to publish), the relay becomes an origin relay.
-Client connections are only
-accepted on Edge and Stub relay types.
+When a client session sends a publish announcement (aka intent to publish), the relay becomes an origin relay.
+Client connections are only accepted on Edge and Stub relay types.

-A [Stub Relay](#stub) **type** can have one or more publishers, which technically means the stub is
-an origin relay, but the design of this protocol has Stub relays as a child of an Edge relay.
-The
-Edge relay that the stub is connected to becomes the o-relay for the publisher in the data
+A [Stub Relay](#stub) **type** can have one or more publishers, which technically means the stub is an origin relay, but the design of this protocol has Stub relays as a child of an Edge relay.
+The Edge relay that the stub is connected to becomes the o-relay for the publisher in the data forwarding plane topology.
-forwarding-plane topology.

 #### s-relay = Subscriber Relay

 The subscriber relay node is always an [Edge Relay](#edge) **type**.
-When a client session subscribes,
-the relay becomes the subscriber relay.
+When a client session subscribes, the relay becomes the subscriber relay.
 Client connections are only accepted on Edge and Stub relay types.

-A [Stub Relay](#stub) **type** can have one or more subscribers, which technically means the stub is
-a subscriber relay, but the design of this protocol has Stub relays as a child of an Edge relay.
-The
-Edge relay that the stub is connected to becomes the s-relay for the subscriber in the data forwarding-plane topology.
+A [Stub Relay](#stub) **type** can have one or more subscribers, which technically means the stub is a subscriber relay, but the design of this protocol has Stub relays as a child of an Edge relay.
+The Edge relay that the stub is connected to becomes the s-relay for the subscriber in the data forwarding plane topology.

 #### e-relay = General edge relay

 An edge relay is of **type** [Edge](#edge).
-It implements MoQT and accepts inbound client connections as well as implement peering to act as a Via relay.
+It implements MoQT and accepts inbound client connections as well as implements peering to act as a Via relay.
 Edge relays can peer with each other, with STUBs and Via relays.
-An edge relay is
-a do all relay.
-The term e-relay is a general term for an edge relay that may be an o-relay, s-relay, or acting
-as a Via.
+An edge relay is a do-all relay.
+The term e-relay is a general term for an edge relay that may be an o-relay, s-relay, or acting as a Via.

 #### v-relay = Via relay

-A via relay is a relay that of **type** [Via](#via).
+A via relay is a relay of **type** [Via](#via).
 It implements peering but not client access.
-A Via relay is
-intended to be an aggregator (reduce bandwidth by optimized fan-out) and hairpin for traffic steering.
-It's lightweight
-and has higher vertical scale supporting very low latency.
+A Via relay is intended to be an aggregator (reduce bandwidth by optimized fan-out) and hairpin for traffic steering.
+It's lightweight and has higher vertical scale supporting very low latency.

 #### Node

 Relay could be implemented in a client, such as a Stub relay in the client.
 In this case, the client relay would not be called a node.
-Node term is used to clarify that the relay of any type is an infrastructure level relay that participates
+Node term is used to clarify that the relay of any type is an infrastructure-level relay that participates in peering.
-in peering.

 ## Topologies

-There are numerous topology options to form the data forwarding-plane from publisher to one or more subscribers.
-The general rule of thumb is to optimize with hub-and-spoke (aka Star) peering if possible and inject Via
-relays as and where needed to aggregate efficiently to reduce congestion/bandwidth.
-Injecting Via relays are used
-to steer data forwarding via different IP forwarding paths to avoid and workaround problems (e.g.,
-congestion, loss, high cost path, ...).
-They are also injected to steer data forwarding based on
-administrative policy.
-By utilizing both Edge and Via relays, data forwarding paths can be granularly
-controlled to provide highly scalable efficient low latency-loss between publisher and subscriber(s).
+There are numerous topology options to form the data forwarding plane from publisher to one or more subscribers.
+The general rule of thumb is to optimize with hub-and-spoke (aka Star) peering if possible and inject Via relays as and where needed to aggregate efficiently to reduce congestion/bandwidth.
+Injecting Via relays are used to steer data forwarding via different IP forwarding paths to avoid and work around problems (e.g., congestion, loss, high cost path, etc.).
+They are also injected to steer data forwarding based on administrative policy.
+By utilizing both Edge and Via relays, data forwarding paths can be granularly controlled to provide highly scalable, efficient, low latency-loss between publisher and subscriber(s).

 ### Hub-and-Spoke Topology

-A hub-and-spoke (star) topology provides a simple data forwarding-plane that often results in the lowest
-latency between publisher and subscribers.
-The design is simple; the relay that has the directly attached
-publisher client session sending data (aka origin of the data) establishes peering to relays that directly have
-the subscribers connected.
+A hub-and-spoke (star) topology provides a simple data forwarding plane that often results in the lowest latency between publisher and subscribers.
+The design is simple; the relay that has the directly attached publisher client session sending data (aka origin of the data) establishes peering to relays that directly have the subscribers connected.

 The [selection algorithm](#selection-algorithm) attempts to use hub-and-spoke if all the below are true:

-* Administrative policy permits it
+- Administrative policy permits it
-* Network path has enough bandwidth and has little to no loss and acceptable latency
+- Network path has enough bandwidth and has little to no loss and acceptable latency
-* Publish origin relay is not overloaded with connections to other edges
+- Publish origin relay is not overloaded with connections to other edges
-* Duplication fan-out is not more than configured maximum with a default of 2
+- Duplication fan-out is not more than configured maximum with a default of 2

 ```mermaid
 ---